weavedigitalstudio/weave-cache-purge-helper/README.md

 2. Second: Nginx Helper or LiteSpeed cache is cleared

 This sequence prevents 404 errors that can occur when Nginx serves cached HTML that references old, non-existent Beaver Builder asset files.

+## REST API Support

+This plugin automatically clears caches when content is created or updated through the WordPress REST API.
+This ensures that:

+1. External applications using the REST API to manage content (like Google Sheets integration)
+2. Headless WordPress implementations
+3. Custom scripts or automation tools

+All trigger the same complete cache purging sequence as traditional WordPress admin edits.
+This is crucial for maintaining site performance and preventing stale content when using automation or external content management tools.

 ## Fork Information
 * Original Plugin URI: [Cache Purge Helper on GitHub](https://github.com/managingwp/cache-purge-helper)